igorfs10/rust_hero/assets/README.md

 The `Desert` song uses the built-in NESCaline , and the `Cave` song uses the built in Kicker for the drums and ZynSubAddFX for everything else.

+**All songs are 120 Beats Per Minute**

+This allows seamless switching between songs.